International Phonetic Alphabet: Typography

 An example of a font that uses turned small-capital omega for the vowel letter ʊ.
 The glyph had originally been a small-capital ᴜ.

 The basic Latin inventory was extended by adding small-capital and cursive forms, overlapping diacritics such as hooks, and rotation.
 The sound values of these letters are related to those of the original letters or to those of letters that they were modified to resemble.
 (Note: "The new letters should be suggestive of the sounds they represent, by their resemblance to the old ones.")

 For example, rotated letters were popular in the era of mechanical typesetting, as they had the advantage of not requiring the casting of special type for IPA symbols, much as the sorts for b and q, d and p, n and u, and 6 and 9 had traditionally often pulled double duty to reduce printers' costs.
-Thus rotated recall a e r w, while rotated recall o j b y u/w ᴀ y/λ.
-(Note: Originally, /[ʊ]/ was written as a small capital U. However, this was not easy to read, and so it was replaced with a turned small capital omega.
-In modern typefaces, it often has its own design, called a "horseshoe".)
+Thus, rotated recall a, e, r, w, while rotated recall ᴀ, o, o/ᴜ, u/w, u/y, y/λ.
+(Note: In addition: